Aleph-Alpha/pharia-kernel-sdk-py/docs/source/01-introduction.md

 For this the Kernel already provides foundational building-blocks for AI agent readiness:

 - All Skill executions generate traces for reviews.
-- Enforces runtime limits (CPU/memory/time) to prevent overconsumption.
+- Enforces runtime limits (CPU/memory/time) to prevent over-consumption.
 - Allocates resources dynamically on load & priority needs
-- Support Tool Calling & CodeExecution of LLM generated code
+- Support Tool Calling via MCP and CodeExecution of LLM generated code